 At a high level, this could mean:

-To learn more about building a comprehensive backup and recovery strategy that meets your business needs, read our whitepaper “How to build a better backup strategy.”
+To learn more about building a comprehensive backup and recovery strategy that meets your business needs, read our whitepaper “Secure your data, protect your business.”

 A file backup contains all the files and folders that you have selected to be backed up, as well as any recent changes to them.
 A file backup is also the easiest type of backup to restore from because you only need to access the relevant backup media to restore individual files or folders from it.